google-marketing-solutions/ads-monitor/README.md

 ```
 docker run --network=host \
-  -v /path/to/google-ads.yaml:/app/google-ads.yaml \
-  -v `pwd`/gaarf_exporter.yaml:/app/gaarf_exporter.yaml \
-  -v `pwd`/custom_callbacks.py:/app/custom_callbacks.py \
+  -v /path/to/google-ads.yaml:/root/google-ads.yaml \
   gaarf_exporter
 ```

 `gaarf_exporter` expected these files to be mapped into containers:

 * `google-ads.yaml` - file that contains authentication details to connect to Google Ads API.
-* `gaarf_exporter.yaml` - configuration file that specify which metrics should be exposed to Prometheus - learn [how to create a gaarf_exporter.yaml](docs/how-to-create-gaarf-exporter-config.md).
-* (Optional) `custom_callbacks.py` - file with callbacks that might be associated	with a particular query.

 > Change `--network=host` to the network that where your Pushgateway instance is running.

-`gaarf_exporter` will push metrics to Pushgateway so they can later be scraped by Prometheus.
+`gaarf_exporter` will push expose metrics on `localhost:8000` so they can later be scraped by Prometheus.

 ##### Skipping or including particular queries